wdi-sg/project-1/game.md

 <img src="assets/img/flowchart.jpeg">

 #### Coding Theory
-This is a simple game with only one victory and one failure condition.
+This game has only one victory and one failure condition.
 Enemies/allies/tools will spawn via a setInterval function.
-Different enemies have different spawn time.
+Different enemies have different spawn rates.
 They will be created via a constructor function with the following format:
 ```
 enemy{